 5. St. Peter Top of the Dome

 Climbing St. Peter’s dome (also known as “cupola”) is one of the highlights of Rome!

 You will see the astounding beauty of the Basilica from the inside and then the famous postcard view of St. Peter’s Square and the Vatican museums from the outside.

 To reach it from the entrance to St. Peter’s Basilica, turn right after the security check.
 There will be a sign that will direct you to the tickets kiosk that is located on the far right of the portico.

 You got it right – this place is also very crowded and the average waiting time is about 60-90 minutes.
 In fact, I only visited once during my entire time in Rome (which was 2 years) because of those crazy lines.

 Solution 1.
 Get the skip the line tour

 It is an early tour so you will get to avoid the crowds.
-You will head to the dome of St. Peter’s Basilica to take the special elevator to the first terrace of the dome to get a close look at the mosaics, climb the stairs to see the stunning famous view of the Vatican Square.
+You will head to the dome of St. Peter’s Basilica to take the special elevator to the first terrace of the dome to get a close look at the mosaics and then climb the stairs to see the stunning famous view of Vatican Square.
 Then there will be a guided tour of the Basilica and you will end with a rare visit to the papal crypt.

 PRICE: Around 49€ per person depending on the season and running promotions